zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Donald says, “Maybe they feel marginalized and they ’re showing their feelings of alienation through their clothes,” or through their  clothing.
 “To be marginalized” (marginalized) is to be treated as though you were unimportant or not necessary for a given group.
 The verb “to marginalize” someon e means to treat them in a way that makes them feel unimportant.
 It’s a word m ostly used in politics and sociology more than in everyday conversation.
 “Alie nation” (alienation) is a feeling of not belonging or feeling part of a group .

 Donald thinks that maybe these teenagers are dressi ng so differently from others because they don’t feel like they’re part of the gr oup.
 They have feelings of “alienation.”
 Notice that that word “alienation” ha s the word “alien” inside of it.
 “Alien” is what we might use to describe a person f rom another country, a foreigner.
 We might also describe a being from anot her planet, if such beings exist, as being “aliens.”
-E.T., from the movie of t he 1970s, was an alien.
+E.T., from the movie of the 1970s, was an alien.
 He was from another planet.
 My neighbor, I believe, is an alien.
 I think he’s from Mars.
 Yeah, seriously.

 Anyway, Carla says to Donald, “That’s just a bunch of psychobabble.”
 “A bunch of” is an informal way of saying “a lot of.”
 “Psych obabble” (psychobabble) refers to terms or words that people use that come from ps ychology or psychotherapy, but that don’t really mean anything or that are not  used very accurately by non- psychologists.
 It’s what we might call a “derogator y term.”
 It’s an insulting term to describe the way someone is using language inaccura tely.